-Animal agriculture’s negative side effects are far reaching to say the least.
+Animal agriculture’s negative side effects are far-reaching, to say the least.
 However, let’s narrow our focus to the impact animal agriculture has on our precious water resources, shall we?
-After all, H2O is kind of a vital component to life.
+After all, H2O is a kind of a vital component of life.

 It is estimated that the 8 BILLION livestock animals being raised in the United States use half of the water consumed in the country.
 This water usage takes into account animal’s hydration needs and the amount of water needed for crops grown to feed livestock – but, unfortunately, the environmental issues don’t stop here.
 Groundwater and runoff into rivers and lakes suffer a great deal of pollution thanks to the process that goes into making those yummy morning omelets and dinnertime burgers topped with bacon.
 To further explore this concept, we’ll delve deeper.

 Livestock require massive quantities of food during their lifetimes.
 Of the 330 million acres of agricultural land in the U.S., 260 million acres are used to produce feed for livestock.
 If the farming of these crops is done incorrectly, runoff from fertilized and pesticide-laden lands carry pollutants to streams, lakes, and even groundwater.